ecpsampaio/desafio_emails/README.md

     #}<br/>
 #}

-In case you wish to run this application in a cloud server host <br/>
+3 - In case you wish to run this application in a cloud server host <br/>
 you need create and setting up a .env file with with the <br/>
 following variables: <br/>
-SECRET_KEY = 'secret key of your project' (settings.py) <br/>
+SECRET_KEY = 'secret key of your project'  (STEP 1) <br/>
 DEBUG = 'False or True'<br/>
 DATABASE_URL= 'url from your database cloud server.<br/>

-after all set up, you need to run <br/>
+4 - After all set up, you need to run <br/>
 python manage.py makemigrations <br/>
 after that run <br/>
 python manage.py migrate